 YouTube TV boasts a pretty good lineup of sports programming like ESPN and CBS Sports, plus very specific channels like the Tennis Channel and the Olympic Channel, if that’s your thing.

 Sure, YouTube is known for hosting thousands of viral videos (like the cute cat variety we just mentioned).
 But it’s also a great place to brush up on new recipes, practice your DIY blanket knitting abilities, and learn sign language.
 In the span of a few minutes, you can discover everything from how to fold a fitted sheet to how to make delicious recipes that won’t bust the budget.
 You can even watch a ton of nostalgic TV shows and movies there too!

 14. Cable Network Channels Online (free)

 Most major networks post recently aired episodes to their websites for a limited amount of time.
 CBS even offers online viewers an additional paid subscription option (starting at $6 per month) to unlock more than 10,000 episodes of everything from Frasier to The Brady Bunch.

-And if you own a smart TV or other streaming device (like Apple TV or Roku), you can download many network apps straight to your device and watch there—and most of them are free!
-Why, hello, reruns of Fixer Upper!
+And if you own a smart TV or other streaming device (like Apple TV or Roku), you can download a lot of network apps straight to your device and watch there—and most of them are free!
+Why, hello, reruns of Fixer Upper.

 What Are You Waiting For?
 Just Cut the Cord.

-If you’re looking for more ways to cut back, a monthly budget can show you exactly where you’re spending too much.
-Create your budget with EveryDollar and learn how to spend, save and take control of your money once and for all.
+If you’re looking for more ways to cut back, getting on a monthly budget is the only way to go.
+It shows you exactly where you’re spending too much and lays it all out for you in black and white.
+Plus, you’re going to need to budget for whatever streaming services you sign up for.
+Get started budgeting with our free app, EveryDollar, and learn how to spend, save and take control of your money once and for all.